Pseeyx/driver_example/README.md

 - **`.cargo/config.toml`**: Configures Cargo-specific settings and environment variables.
 - **`kernel_driver.inx`**: INX file used for creating `.inf` installer packages for the driver.

-### Key Features

-- Written in Rust to take advantage of its memory safety guarantees and performance.
-- Full integration with the Windows Driver Kit (WDK) build tools using Rust.
-- Support for automated build tasks like `.cat` and `.inf` creation through optional tooling like `cargo-make`.

 ---

 ## Prerequisites